 Editorial Team - PCB Directory

-Another major advantage of Rigid-Flex boards is the use of different substrate materials in different sections on the board.
-Some sections of the board might require high performance substrates which are expensive while others sections might not could use a standard FR-4 substrate.
-This flexibility in terms of substrate selection can optimize the performance and cost of Rigid-Flex PCBs.
+Another major advantage of rigid-flex boards is the use of different substrate materials in different sections on the board.
+Some sections of the board might require high-performance substrates which are expensive while others sections might not use a standard FR-4 substrate.
+This flexibility in terms of substrate selection can optimize the performance and cost of rigid-flex PCBs.

-Designers often use Rigid-Flex PCBs as they provide a lot of design flexibility.
-These boards are also more cost effective than flexible PCB boards.
+Designers often use rigid-flex PCBs as they provide a lot of design flexibility.
+These boards are also more cost-effective to produce than entirely flexible PCB boards.

 Create an account on PCB Directory to get a range of benefits.